joncoop/pygame-xbox360controller/README.md

     pad_up, pad_right, pad_down, pad_left = controller.get_pad()
     ```

-    The `get_triggers()` function returns a single float value in the range `-1.0 <= value <= 1.0`.
+    The `get_triggers()` function returns the state of the triggers as a single float value in the range `-1.0 <= value <= 1.0`.
 A value of `-1.0` indicates full left trigger and `1.0` indicates full right trigger.
 Note that triggers are additive.
 Therefore pulling both triggers fully together will result in a value of `0`.

     ```python
     triggers = controller.get_triggers()